 What causes transient osteoporosis of the hip?

 In transient osteoporosis of the hip, the femoral head loses density and strength.

-Although there is not definitive cause for osteoporosis of the hip, some researchers have linked hormonal changes, abnormal stresses on the hip joint and obstruction of some blood vessels around the hip to the condition.
+Although there is not definitive cause for osteoporosis of the hip, some researchers have linked hormonal changes, abnormal stresses on the hip joint and obstruction of some blood vessels to the condition.

 - Sudden onset of pain that intensifies with walking

 How is transient osteoporosis of the hip diagnosed?

 To determine whether you have transient osteoporosis of the hip your physician will ask you for a complete medical history, have you describe your symptoms and conduct a physical examination.
 An X-ray or MRI may be necessary to confirm the diagnosis and determine if there are other problems.

 How is transient osteoporosis of the hip treated?

 Transient osteoporosis generally resolves on its own in 6 to 12 months.
 Treatment options focus on decreasing pain and improving function.

 - Physical therapy